rcazzara/seldovia/_people/Rosenbush_Leslie_Grant.md

 Leslie and Alta had 4 children, including **Vesta ROSENBUSH Swenson**, wife of [**David Johnson Swenson**](./Swenson_David.md), and [**Alta Rosenbush**](Colberg_Alta_Rosenbush.md) who married [**Albert Martin Peterson**](./Peterson_Albert_Martin_Nute.md) and [**John Colberg**](./Colberg_John_Naismith.md).

-They moved to Seldovia in 1936.
+The Rosenbush family moved to Seldovia in 1936.

 Leslie died on June 27, 1964 and is buried in the Seldovia City Cemetery in Plot #204.